HjalmarSnoep/emergentism/README.md

 The roots of the tree lie in Niflheim, a cold place where dead warriors go, that don't go to Valhalla, later explained as a hell, ruled over by the goddess Hel and seen as a punishment for Vikings that weren't brave (the punishment of dissolution).
 The method of dissolution for the Vikings was ice, they stood around in freezing blood, under the ribs of the word-serpent.
 Later the preferred method of dissolution was fire.
 But in either case, it is the fear of the living for the state of deadness.

 In the branches of Yggdrasil lay nine worlds that were constantly at war with each other.
 This is a recognition of people grouping together and culturally conditioning each other, but the cultural conditioning turning out to be incompatible, and the people in a particular "world" holding their conditioning as "true" and "good" in high regard.

+beyond this point should be integrated in the wiki :)

 ## Religion, culture, language and art
 ### TLDR